 A performance that responds to the space in which it is performed – sometimes a choreographed concert, sometimes a visual poem featuring dancers and actors – Silver Swan has been performed at venues including Tate Modern’s Turbine Hall, V&A’s Raphael Room and McEwan Hall, Edinburgh.

-Buy the complete score of Silver Swan on iTunes.
+Buy the complete recording of Silver Swan on iTunes.

 “Audacious imagery and soaring voices fill the Tate’s great hall… The acoustics are cathedral-like; as these unaccompanied voices penetrate every part of the space, they acquire an awesome, disembodied power.”
 The Guardian